indigo-iam/esaco/README.md

-# ARGUS OIDC client
+# ESACO

-Argus OIDC client is a daemon that has the responsibility of checking validity and signatures of OAuth tokens for registered trusted OAuth authorization servers.
+ESACO is a daemon that has the responsibility of checking validity and signatures of OAuth tokens for registered trusted OAuth authorization servers.